shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 ## System Requirements

-The following system libraries/applications are required to install and run the Shopware Enterprise Dashboard:
+The following system libraries/applications are required to install and run the Shopware Enterprise Dashboard.

+Since the Enterprise Dashboard not only has a webfrontend that is served through a webserver but also uses background processes for potentially long running actions we need a little more infrastructure then the typical PHP application.

 ##### Requirements

 - Linux operating system
-- PHP 5.6 or later (PHP 7 recommended) including CLI support and mod_rewrite
+- PHP 5.6 or later (PHP 7 recommended) including CLI support, with extensions gd, zip, curl, intl, pdo and pdo_mysql
-- Apache2 web server
+- Apache2 web server including mod_rewrite
 - MySQL
 - Ansible Version 2.0+
 - Beanstalk Version 1.4+, with a max job size of at least `65533 Byte`